Haskeeb265/obsidian-vault/1 - Rough Notes/How Social Media Slowly Ruins Society & What You Can Do.md

 - This invisible weapon guarantees cultural death
 - People are and will lose the ability to think for themselves
 - Our ability to innovate and think complexly is being dulled.
 This is alarming since the victims of that invisible weapon will take the reigns of the world tomorrow

+- We're not hopeless.
+We have the ability to choose
+- =="The solution lies in our ability to consciously curate the information, influences, and ideas that we allow into our lives  "==
+-